-News releases are vital to maintaining your company’s public image.
-They’re usually the primary method of communicating your firm’s news to a broad audience, announcing hires, events, and other milestones.
-Because of their importance, however, it can be tempting to send them out carelessly.
-Don’t; when it comes to news releases, quality should always trump quantity.
+News releases play a key role in shaping your company’s public image.
+They are often the main way to share your news with a wide audience, such as announcing new hires, events, or other milestones.
+Because they matter so much, it can be tempting to send them out without much thought.
+Resist that urge.
+With news releases, quality should always trump quantity.

 Here are a few things to consider before writing your next news release: